What to Consider When Choosing a Disability Claims Attorney

 A good veterans disability attorney will have the legal knowledge and experience to go toe to toe with the VA to get you the compensation you deserve.
-They will be able to help you gather evidence that supports your claim, understand the stress you are dealing with and will be there to guide you through your case, keeping you up to date on your what is happening.
+They will be able to help you gather evidence that supports your claim, understand the stress you are dealing with, and will be there to guide you through your case, keeping you up to date on your what is happening.

 Questions to Ask Potential VA Disability Attorneys

 Figuring out where to turn to get help challenging the VA can be a challenge.
-It’s important to have an attorney who has experience dealing in VA matters and who will ardently represent your interests.
+It’s important to have an attorney who has experience dealing with VA matters and who will ardently represent your interests.
 You can use the following questions to help you make choose a lawyer for your VA disability claim:

 - Are you a VA-accredited attorney?

 - How long have you been practicing veterans law?

 - When did you last attend veterans law training?

 - Do you have experience handling cases like mine?